josevalim/portal/README.md

     $ cd portal
     $ mix test

-Excellent, we already have a working project with a test suite setup.
-Let's have a quick overview of the genererated project:
+Excellent, we already have a working project with a test suite set up.

+Let's explore the generated project using a text editor.
+I personally don't give much attention to text editors, I mostly use a stock [Sublime Text 3](http://www.sublimetext.com/3), but you can find [Elixir support for different text editors on the website](http://elixir-lang.org) under the "Code Editor Support" section.

+With your editor open, explore the following directories:

   * `_build` - where Mix stores compilation artifacts
   * `config` where we configure our project and its dependencies